 Bitcoin also reacted strongly to the collapse of the FTX cryptocurrency exchange.
-However, United States Commodity Futures Trading Commission head Rostin Behnam called bitcoin the only cryptocurrency asset that can be considered a commodity in the wake of the FTX collapse, Cointelegraph reported.
-The coin is up 75% since the beginning of the year.
+However, Commodity Futures Trading Commission Chairman Rostin Behnam called bitcoin the only cryptocurrency asset that can be considered a commodity in the wake of the FTX collapse, Cointelegraph reported.
+The coin is up 106% since the beginning of the year.

 If wild fluctuations like these make you nervous, you may want to avoid bitcoin.
 Otherwise, as long as you keep in mind that cryptocurrency could be a smart long-term investment, these fluctuations shouldn’t be too concerning.